HlhDataScience/mobile-use-detection/README.md

 ```
 ## Done related to EDA_train_phase
 - We have completed the Hydra config to handle yalm automatization of the pipeline.
-- We have created the logger.py file that handles logging across the files.
+- We have created the `logger.py` file that handles logging across the files.
 - We have completed the data validation & serialization classes
 - We have performed the EDA analysis
-- Created an ABC Pipeline class to be aligned with SOLID principles.
+- Created an `ABC Pipeline` class to be aligned with SOLID principles.
-- Created ABC validation classes and its interfaces for data and configuration validation
+- Created `ABC validation` classes and its interfaces for data and configuration validation
-- Tested LazyTransformationPipeline refactored as a subclass of BasicPipeline(ABC) abstract class.
+- Tested `LazyTransformationPipeline` refactored as a subclass of `BasicPipeline(ABC)` abstract class.
 - Tested the run method of the pipeline with interfaces and good results.
 - Tested the rest of the methods of CV with good results.
-- Completed train.py class.
+- Completed `train.py` class.
-- Completed test for TrainerPipeline: Everything works properly.
+- Completed test for `TrainerPipeline`: Everything works properly.
-- Created Makefile for main.py
+- Created `Makefile` for `main.py`
-- Tested main.py.
+- Tested `main.py`.
 It works without problem.
-- Created KNN deviating branch to test different experiments.
+- Created `KNN` deviating branch to test different experiments.
-- Created the dvc pipeline managing system
+- Created the `dvc` pipeline managing system
-- Created class methods for ABC_Pipeline.
-ABC_Pipeline now is more flexible.
+- Created class methods for `ABC_Pipeline`. `ABC_Pipeline` now is more flexible.

 ## Done related to production_phase
   - Refactored structure of the project to work with the 2 development and production phases of MLOps